 British-Dutch multinational oil and gas company, headquartered in the Netherlands and incorporated in the United Kingdom.
 Accountable for 1.67% of global carbon emissions in 1988-2015, according to Carbon Majors Database.
-Shell has no shortage of controversies; in particular it has been linked to the killing of the "Ogoni Nine", including Ken Saro-Wiwa, as well as other horrific atrocities in the Niger Delta, where it is the main multinational oil exploiter.
+Shell has no shortage of controversies; in particular it has been linked to the killing of the "Ogoni Nine", including Ken Saro-Wiwa, as well as other the main multinational oil exploiter.
 Shell, with Italian oil company Eni, is currently on trial in Italy over an alleged \$1.3 billion bribery deal with a former Nigerian oil minister.
-In May 2016 an estimated 2,100 barrels of oil, nearly 90,000 gallons, spilled into the Gulf of Mexico-leaked from an undersea pipeline system operated off the Louisiana
+18 In May 2016 an estimated 2,100 barrels of oil, nearly 90,000 Canadian "tar sands", the Arctic National Wildlife gallons, spilled into the Gulf of Mexico-leaked from an undersea pipeline system operated off the Louisiana coast.